jameskoster/woocommerce-accepted-payment-methods/readme.txt

 == Description ==

-WooCommerce Accepted Payment Methods extensions the WooCommerce settings allowing you to specify which payment methods your store accepts.
+WooCommerce Accepted Payment Methods extends the WooCommerce settings allowing you to specify which payment methods your store accepts.

 The specified payment methods can then be displayed in the frontend via a widget, a shortcode or by adding a template tag directly to your theme.